What is wget.exe?

-Wget.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if wget.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Wget.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if wget.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Wget.exe file information

-Description: The file wget.exe is located in a subfolder of "C:\Program Files" or sometimes in the folder C:\Windows\System32.
+Description: Wget.exe is not essential for Windows and will often cause problems.
+The file wget.exe is located in a subfolder of "C:\Program Files" or sometimes in the folder C:\Windows\System32.

 Known file sizes on Windows 7/XP are 233,984 bytes (20% of all occurrences), 332,800 bytes, 200,704 bytes, 76,800 bytes or 401,408 bytes.